Admission Requirements for Teacher Education Majors

-If a student does not meet the requirements to declare a major in a teacher education program housed in the School of Education, s/he may apply for a pre-education major status at the end of the freshman year.
+If a student does not meet the requirements to declare a major in a teacher education program housed in the College of Education, s/he may apply for a pre-education major status at the end of the freshman year.
 The pre-major status provides an opportunity for the education faculty and the pre-education student to work towards achieving the requirements to declare the major (and ultimately be admitted to teacher education) and allows the student to determine whether or not a degree in teacher education is an appropriate fit for his/her career goals.
 Admission as a pre-major does not guarantee admission to the major.

 A student declaring a pre-education major must meet the following requirements:

 Once a student has been accepted as a pre-education major, a pre-education major advisor will be assigned.
 The pre-education major advisor will work with the student to verify satisfactory progress towards the declaration of major.
-The pre-major student and the pre-education major advisor must participate in at least two advisement meetings each semester.
+The pre-education student and the pre-education major advisor must participate in at least two advisement meetings each semester.
 The pre-education major must declare a major as soon as s/he is eligible.
-A student will be in a pre-education major status for two consecutive semesters.
-The student must then declare a major if eligible or request an additional semester in the pre-education major status, or change his/her major.
+A student can be in a pre-education major status for two consecutive semesters.
+The student must then declare a major if eligible, or request an additional semester in the pre-education major status, or change his/her major.

 Admission as a pre-major and major do not guarantee admission to teacher education.